 So how do organizations design diverse teams in ways that do more than check the boxes?
 At Mogul, we work with the fastest growing businesses and help hire diverse talent through our Talent Acquisition Platform and diversity sourcing.

-We've created this guide of best practices to help you achieve a competitive advantage with your next diversity and inclusion strategy.
+We've created this guide of diversity and inclusion best practices to help you achieve a competitive advantage with your next DEIB strategy.

 Evaluate your current team

 No diversity and inclusion strategy is complete without deciding on the winning metrics.
 But you can't implement a D&I plan until you understand your starting line.
 We suggest asking yourself the three following questions to get the general makeup of your workforce as it currently stands.

 - Are your diverse teammates staying or leaving?